go-goyave/goyave.dev/src/upgrade-guide.md

 - `goyave.BaseURL()` and `goyave.ProxyBaseURL()` were removed.
 Use `server.BaseURL()` and `server.ProxyBaseURL()` instead.
 - `goyave.GetRoute()` was removed.
 Use `router.GetRoute()` instead.
 The router can be retrieved from a request with `request.Route.GetParent()`.
 - `goyave.EnableMaintenance()`, `goyave.DisableMaintenance()` and `goyave.IsMaintenanceEnabled()` were removed.
+- The CORS middleware is now global, meaning it is executed earlier in the request's lifecycle.